apostrophecms/apostrophe-documentation/modules/apostrophe-pieces/index.md

 It's the same piece object you passed, likely with modifications such as the `updatedAt` property.
 ### trash(*req*, *id*, *callback*) *[api]*
 Move a piece to the trash by id.
+If `callback` is omitted, a promise is returned.
 ### rescue(*req*, *id*, *callback*) *[api]*
 Rescue a piece from the trash by id.
+If `callback` is omitted, a promise is returned.
 ### convert(*req*, *piece*, *callback*) *[api]*
 Convert the data supplied in `req.body` via the schema and update the piece object accordingly.